annaromanova/smart-contracts-taxation/README.md

   Perform base function of the contract (payment for example);
   Send information for further processing in accounting system etc.;

-  Call for tax rules
+  Call for tax rules;
-  Library of smart contracts
+  Library of smart contracts;

-  Provide tax rules
+  Provide tax rules;

 - Model 2: Tax rules as internal functions of the base contract